 Divani Apollon Palace & Thalasso

 When you think of Athens, beaches don’t immediately come to mind; no, you picture a rich history with beautifully preserved ancient ruins (and mouthfuls of souvlaki).
 But if you’re interested in all the city has to offer, with no inclinations to stay in the thick of it, this is where you need to be.
 Located in the Kavouri suburb, just 30 minutes from the heart of Athens, lies the Davani Apollon Palace & Thalasso.
-The property is situated on prime, beach-front land, in what some locals call “the Beverly Hills of Athens.”
-The hotel features 280 rooms – among them are seven corner suites with sweeping sea-views, and one presidential for those looking for something extra special.
-Like much of Greece’s tourism activities, the property’s outdoor pools and beach-front fish restaurant are only open seasonally.
+The property is situated on prime, beach-front land, which some locals call “the Beverly Hills of Athens.”
+The hotel features 280 rooms – among them are seven corner suites with sweeping sea-views and one presidential for those looking for something extra special.
+Like much of Greece’s tourism activities, the property’s outdoor pools, and beach-front fish restaurant are only open seasonally.
 No need to worry however, their other features (such as their world-class spa) ensure you don’t miss the time outdoors.

 Bar & Restaurants

 While some people prefer to stay in the heart of the city, I am one who enjoys peace and quiet.
-This property offers the perfect combination: Beautiful sea views in a luxury, residential neighborhood, and still only 30 minutes from all of the “must-sees” in downtown Athens.
+This property offers the perfect combination: Beautiful sea views in a luxurious, residential neighborhood, and still only 30 minutes from all of the “must-sees” in downtown Athens.
 Overall, a big win!

-Disclosure: Most of our property, service & product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own & are in no way influenced by any sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.